 - External Factors Impacting the Effects of Trauma Work

 - Individual Factors Impacting the Effects of Trauma Work

 - Recognize the Sound and Feel of Your Alarm

 - Strategies for Building Empathic Resilience

 Vicki Enns, MMFT, RMFT – Clinical Director

 Vicki is the Clinical Director of CTRI.
 In addition to her work with CTRI, Vicki has a private practice where she specializes in the area of trauma recovery for individuals, couples, and families.
-She is also an instructor in the graduate program for Marriage and Family Therapy at the University of Winnipeg.
 Vicki holds a Master of Marriage and Family Therapy degree and is an Approved Supervisor with the AAMFT and CAMFT.
 She believes that it is essential for helpers to continue learning and developing their self-awareness alongside evolving clinical skills.
-Vicki is the editor and co-author of our Counselling Insights book, and is the author or editor of many of CTRI’s training materials.
+Vicki is the editor and a contributing author of our Counselling Insights and Counselling in Relationships books, and is the author or editor of many of CTRI’s training materials.
 She is particularly gifted at creating a learning atmosphere that is collaborative and respectful, and which embraces diversity in personal identity, skills, and cultural perspectives.